About Us

 Naomi Weinstein, Volunteer Partner

-Naomi is a dedicated volunteer partner who has been working with Badilika Uishi since 2022, providing guidance, support, and encouragement.
+Naomi is a volunteer partner who has been working with Badilika Uishi since 2022, providing guidance, support, and encouragement.
 Professionally, Naomi is a consultant specializing in substance use, harm reduction, and mental health.
 Naomi is inspired by the creativity, passion, and immense heart that goes into all the work accomplished by everyone involved with Badilika Uishi.

 Nina Wollberg, Volunteer Partner